contact us

 Nicolas (Nick) Kendall

 As his multifaceted international career unfolds, Grammy and Emmy Awards winning violinist Nick Kendall reimagines and reinvents how a traditional violin virtuoso can transform the music world without boundaries.
+He is returning to Carnegie Hall to host the Notables Fall Celebration second year in a row.

-In his career as a soloist and with TF3 and ECCO, Nick has performed at Carnegie Hall, new David Geffen Hall and many venues across the Lincoln Center campus in New York City, NPR’s Tiny Desk Concerts, Kennedy Center in Washington, D.C., Philadelphia’s Kimmel Center, Schleswig Holstein Festival outside Hamburg, Hollywood Bowl in Los Angeles and Davies Hall in San Francisco, BBC Proms in London, Ravinia Festival, Melbourne’s Hamer Hall, Wiener Musikverein, Marlboro Music Festival, Sydney Opera House, Hyogo Performing Arts Center outside Osaka, Dvořák Hall at Prague’s Rudolfinum, Hong Kong Cultural Center, and an array of sports arenas across Belgium, Germany, Denmark and Luxembourg as one of the featured artists on the touring super-show “Night of the Proms”.
+In his career as a soloist and with TF3 and ECCO, Nick has performed at Carnegie Hall, new David Geffen Hall and many venues across the Lincoln Center campus in New York City, NPR’s Tiny Desk Concerts, Kennedy Center in Washington, D.C., Philadelphia’s Kimmel Center, Schleswig Holstein and Rheingau Musik Festivals, Hollywood Bowl in Los Angeles and Davies Hall in San Francisco, BBC Proms in London, Shanghai Symphony Hall, Ravinia Festival, Melbourne’s Hamer Hall, Wiener Musikverein, Marlboro Music Festival, Sydney Opera House, Hyogo Performing Arts Center outside Osaka, Dvořák Hall at Prague’s Rudolfinum, Hong Kong Cultural Center, the Lufthansa Technik jumbo hangar in Hamburg Airport and an array of sports arenas across Belgium, Germany, Denmark and Luxembourg as one of the featured artists on the touring super-‐‑show Night of the Proms.

-In 2021, Nick and TF3 wrote and performed the musical score – working virtually, during the Covid-19 pandemic with longtime friend and fellow collaborator, singer songwriter Ben Sollee – for the soundtrack of “Land”, actress Robin Wright’s feature film debut as a director.
+In 2021, Nick and TF3 wrote and performed the musical score – working virtually, during the Covid-‐‑19 pandemic with longtime friend and fellow collaborator, singer songwriter Ben Sollee – for the soundtrack of “Land”, actress Robin Wright’s feature film debut as a director.
 Produced by Big Beach, and distributed through Focus Features, “Land” premiered at the 2021 edition of the Sundance Film Festival.

 Nick’s love for music, which began when he first picked up a violin at the age of three, is rooted in the family tradition: his grandfather – the renowned violin pedagogue John Kendall – brought the Suzuki method from Japan to the United States in the 1960s.
 Nick began his music education as a Suzuki kid and mastered his professional skills and musicianship at Philadelphia’s Curtis Institute of Music.